 How Do Newborn CPT Codes Differ From Other Pediatric Codes?

-- Code 99460 represents initial hospital or birthing center care per day for evaluation and management of a normal newborn infant.
+- Code 99460 denotes the initial day care provided by a hospital or birthing center for the assessment and treatment of a typical baby.

-What Are the 4 Primary Age Categories in Pediatric CPR Coding for 2026?
+4 Primary Age Categories in Pediatric CPR Coding for 2026

 The 4 primary age categories in pediatric CPT coding for 2026 are: